Loughton tube station

 Loughton (/ˈlaʊtən/) is a London Underground station, serving the suburban town of Loughton in the Epping Forest District of Essex.
-It is on the Central line between Buckhurst Hill and Debden stations, and is located in London fare zone 6.
+It is on the Central line between Buckhurst Hill and Debden stations, and is in London fare zone 6.
 The station is entirely above ground, and platforms are accessed by staircases which rise from ground level.

 It is the larger of the two Underground stations in the town of Loughton, with Debden station being the smaller.
 It acts as a terminus for services from Ealing Broadway at peak hours.